ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 - Expectations for how performance reviews are conducted, how individuals are evaluated/promoted
 - Expectations for contribution to onboarding/hiring processes.

- e guidebook should be clearly labeled as a living document, with a well-defined process in place for proposing, getting feedback on, and incor - porating changes to the guidebook.
+The guidebook should be clearly labeled as a living document, with a well-defined process in place for proposing, getting feedback on, and incor - porating changes to the guidebook.
 For example, I've used a Request for Comments (RFC) process for updates.

 WELCOME TO [YOUR COMPANY NAME] ENGINEERING, DAY 1 GUIDE